franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 Main places you can check as to why:

-* **Injection order**: Make sure that Lilu is above WhateverGreen in kext order
+* Injection order: Make sure that Lilu is above WhateverGreen in kext order
-* **All kexts are latest release**: Especially important for Lilu plugins, as mismatched kexts can cause issues
+* All kexts are latest release: Especially important for Lilu plugins, as mismatched kexts can cause issues

 Note: To setup file logging, see [OpenCore Debugging (opens new window)](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html).

-**Note**: On macOS 10.15 and newer, AppleGVA debugging is disabled by default, if you get a generic error while running VDADecoderChecker you can enable debugging with the following:
+Note: On macOS 10.15 and newer, AppleGVA debugging is disabled by default, if you get a generic error while running VDADecoderChecker you can enable debugging with the following:

 ```text
 defaults write com.apple.AppleGVA enableSyslog -boolean true